"If I die, I can be replaced."

 - An episode of Earth: Final Conflict had Liam split in two using a side-effect of quantum teleportation, although Street notes that the duplicate will be erased out of existence at some point in the future.
 For the rest of the episode, the duplicate assumes the role of Liam, while the original is in an induced coma to fool Sandoval and Zo'or.
 The duplicate is treated no differently than the original, but chooses to sacrifice himself in the end to save Renée.
+Sandoval is a little confused, as he heard Liam's voice on the com before the explosion, but chalks it up to mistaken identity.
 The duplicate is not mentioned after that.

 - Seen several times in the Stargate Verse.
 Once with Teal'c when he shot his Alternate Universe doppelganger, saying that theirs was "the only reality of consequence.".
 Inverted with an alternate universe SG-1, who try to steal "our" universe's ZPM in order to save their reality.
 Also inverted with alternate Woolsey in "Vegas", who doesn't care that their failure to find a Wraith threatens other Earths.
 Additionally, Ba'al does this with his own clones at the end.
 Slightly subverted with the clone of Jack O'Neill, though his two other doubles weren't so lucky.